WanyingQiu/Clock-Domain-Crossing/README.md

 ## Single bit Data Crossing: Slow to Fast Clock Domain:
 ### Double Flip Flop Synchorizations
 It is recommendated to stretch for at least 2 cycles by using double DFF, sampling the input signal with the desitnation clock source.
-Typically the inputting singal coming from clock domain 1 is registered to get rid of glitches(due to combincational circuit), DFF 2 and 3 controlled by the desitnation clock source are aim to prevent metastability.
+The input signal from Clock Domain 1 (source) is typically registered first using a D flip-flop to eliminate any glitches caused by combinational circuits.
+This ensures the signal is clean before synchronization.
+DFF 2 and 3 controlled by the desitnation clock source are aim to prevent metastability.
-This is not useful for fast to slow clock domain, as input signal needs to be stable for more than one synchorizontion clock period.
-Also we need to make sure the faster clock is >1.5x frequenct of the slow clock.
+This is not practically useful for fast to slow clock domain, as the input signal needs to remain stable for more than one synchronization clock period.
+If not, the destination domain may miss changes in the signal.
+The faster clock must typically be at least 1.5x the frequency of the slower clock to ensure proper synchronization.
 ![all text](../images/2ff.png)
 ### Pulse Synchorizations
-Pulse synchronization is generally more effective when transferring signals from a slow clock domain to a fast clock domain due to the following reasons:
+Pulse synchronization is generally more effective when transferring **pulse** signals from a slow clock domain to a fast clock domain with the following constraints:
-<br />The incoming pulse width must be greater than the combined duration of the synchronization delay and the time required for the first flip-flop (DFF) to trigger.
+<br />The pulse width in the source clock domain must exceed both the synchronization delay caused by metastability resolution and the time required for the first flip-flop (DFF) in the destination domain to register the signal.
-<br />The pulse must remain stable for at least twice the synchronization period to ensure reliable sampling.
+<br />The pulse must remain stable for at least twice the synchronization period to ensure reliable sampling by the destination clock domain.
-When transferring pulses from a fast clock domain to a slow clock domain, the slower clock may not sample every pulse due to its lower frequency.
-This limitation becomes significant when the pulse signal changes frequently.
-The slower clock might "miss" pulses if they occur between its sampling edges.
+A fast clock domain can typically sample every pulse, provided the above constraints are met, making this approach well-suited for slow-to-fast clock domain transfers.
+But this might not work well with fast to slow domain with the restrictions mentioned above.
 ![all text](../images/edge-2ff.png)

 ## Single bit Data Crossing: Fast to Slow Clock Domain:
 ### Toggle Synchorization
-Toggle Synchorizations allows pulse signal tranmission from fast to slow clock domain.
+Toggle synchronization is a technique used to reliably transfer pulse signals from a fast clock domain to a slow clock domain.

 Toggle Synchorization also has restriction towards the incoming signals's pulse frequency.
-It has to be greater/equal to twice the period of the destination clock source.
+The incoming pulse frequency must be greater than or equal to twice the period of the destination clock.
 ![all text](../images/toggle_2ff.png)
 ## Multi bit Data Crossing: Mux Synchoizations
 Mux/DMux Synchoizations is a one-way multi-data tranmission mechasism, it requires data to be hold for a certain amount of time until data valid is reveiced by the other clock domain.
 The AND gate is not used in some cases.
 Also there is no handshake mechasim to check whether data tranmistted is correct or not.